-Through participation in a team, agents become part of a large network (28).
+Through participation in a team, agents become part of a large network (30).
 This fact prompted us to examine the topology of the network of collaborations among the practitioners of a given field.
-More specifically, we asked "Is there a large connected cluster comprising most of the agents or is the network comprised of numerous smaller clusters?"
-A large connected cluster would be supporting evidence for the so-called "invisible college," the web of social and professional contacts linking scientists across universities proposed by de Solla Price (29) and Merton (30).
-A large number of small clusters would be indicative of a field made up of isolated "schools of thought."
+More specifically, we asked, "Is there a large connected cluster comprising most of the agents or is the network composed of numerous smaller clusters?"
+A large connected cluster would be supporting evidence for the so-called invisible college, the web of social and professional contacts linking scientists across universities proposed by de Solla Price (31) and Merton (32).
+A large number of small clusters would be indicative of a field made up of isolated schools of thought.
 For all five fields considered here, we find that the network contains a large connected cluster.

-As is typically done in the study of percolation phase transitions (31), we use the fraction S of nodes that belong to the largest cluster of the network to quantify the transition between these two regimes: invisible college or isolated schools.
-We explore systematically the (p,q) parameter-space of the model.
-We find that the system undergoes a percolation transition (31) at a critical line $p_c(m,q)$.
-That is, the system experiences a sharp transition from a multitude of small clusters to a situation in which one large cluster, comprising a significant fraction S of the individuals, emerges-the so-called giant component (Fig. 3).
-The transition line $p_c(m,q)$ therefore determines the tipping point for the emergence of the invisible college (32).
-Our analysis shows that the existence of this transition is independent of the average number of agents $\langle m \rangle$ in a collaboration, although the precise value of $p_c(m,q)$ does depend on m.
+As is typically done in the study of percolation phase transitions (33), we use the fraction S of agents that belong to the largest cluster of the network to quantify the transition between these two regimes: invisible college or isolated schools.
+We explore systematically the (p,q) parameter space of the model.
+We find that the system undergoes a percolation transition (33) at a critical line, $p{c}(m,q)$.
+That is, the system experiences a sharp transition from a multitude of small clusters to a situation in which one large cluster, comprising a substantial fraction S of the individuals, emerges: the so-called giant component (Fig. 3).
+The transition line $p_c(m,q)$ therefore determines the tipping point for the emergence of the invisible college (34).
+Our analysis shows that the existence of this transition is independent of the average number of agents $\langle m \rangle$ in a collaboration, although the precise value of $p{-}(m,q)$ does depend on m.

-The proximity to the transition line-which depends on the distribution of the different types of links-determines the structure of the largest cluster (Fig. 3A).
-In the vicinity of the transition, the largest cluster has an almost linear or branched structure (Fig. 3A, p = 0.30).
-As one moves toward larger p, the largest cluster starts to have more and more loops (Fig. 3A, p = 0.35) and, eventually, it becomes a densely connected network (Fig. 3A, p = 0.60).
+The proximity to the transition line, which depends on the distribution of the different types of links, determines the structure of the largest cluster (Fig. 3A).
+In the vicinity of the transition, the largest cluster has an almost linear or branched structure (Fig. 3A) (p = 0.30).
+As one moves toward larger p, the largest cluster starts to have more and more loops (Fig. 3A) (p = 0.35), and, eventually, it becomes a densely connected network (Fig. 3A) (p = 0.60).

-Networks with the same fraction S of nodes in the largest cluster do not necessarily correspond to networks with identical properties.
-Each point in the (p,q) parameter-space is characterized by both S and the fraction f_R of repeat incumbent-incumbent links.
-For example, in Fig. 3C, the line $f_R = 0.32$ corresponds to those values of p and q for which 32% of all links in new teams are between repeat collaborators (33).
-The fraction of repeat incumbent-incumbent links has a significant impact on the dynamics of the network.
-When f_R is large, collaborations are firmly established and therefore the structure of the network changes very slowly.
-In contrast, low values of f_R correspond to enterprises with high turnover and very fast dynamics.
-Intermediate values of f_R are related to situations in which collaboration patterns with peers are "fluid" (see Supporting Material).
+Networks with the same fraction, S, of nodes in the largest cluster do not necessarily correspond to networks with identical properties.
+Each point in the (p,q) parameter space is characterized by both S and the fraction, $f{\rm R}$, of repeat incumbent-incumbent links.
+For example, in Fig. 3C, the line $f{\rm R} = 0.32$ corresponds to those values of p and q for which 32% of all links in new teams are between repeat collaborators (35).
+The $f{\rm R}$ has a notable impact on the dynamics of the network.
+When $f{\rm R}$ is large, collaborations are firmly established, and therefore the structure of the network changes very slowly.
+In contrast, low values of $f{\rm R}$ correspond to enterprises with high turnover and very fast dynamics.
+Intermediate values of $f{\rm R}$ are related to situations in which collaboration patterns with peers are fluid (Materials and Methods).